-This house history was first compiled in 2019 and is it grew and sprawled into many different areas concerning the history of Bristol and Somerset, it was suggested that a version might go online in order to aid others with their research.
+This house history was first commissioned and compiled in 2019 and is it grew and sprawled into many different areas concerning the history of Bristol and Somerset, it was suggested that a version might go online in order to aid others with their research.
+Although it started as an assessment of one property, it now tells the story of a number of other properties and their surrounds and much of it can be applied to the Leigh Woods area in general.

 If you need any further assistance with this, please get in touch.